 Evolution to Co-Employment

-The PEO or co-employer enters into this relationship and effectively becomes the administrative employer responsible for payroll processing, tax remittance, benefits administration, workers’ compensation coverage, unemployment claims management and employment law compliance.
+The PEO or co-employer enters into this relationship and becomes the administrative employer responsible for payroll processing, tax remittance, benefits administration, workers’ compensation coverage, unemployment claims management, and employment law compliance.

-Perhaps the most critical distinction between the models is that, in contrast to employee leasing where the client relinquishes all direction and control of its employees, under co-employment, the client remains the primary employer.
-This nuance in construct dictates that, should the relationship cease between the client and the professional employer organization, the shared employees immediately revert back to being fully employed by the client.
+Perhaps the most critical distinction between the models is that, in contrast to employee leasing, where the client relinquishes all direction and control of its employees, the client remains the primary employer under co-employment.
+This nuance in construct dictates that should the relationship cease between the client and the professional employer organization, the shared employees immediately revert to being fully employed by the client.
 Therefore, it’s the client who ultimately determines the employment fate of their employees and not the PEO.

-Just as the PEO industry has evolved throughout the years to offer their clients a more robust human resources and services platform beyond the narrow insurance focus of its infancy, so too has their model evolved.
-And in doing so, the model now provides a more flexible and equal distribution of rights and responsibilities to all parties involved.
+Just as the PEO industry has evolved throughout the years to offer its clients a more robust human resources and services platform beyond the narrow insurance focus of its infancy, so has its model evolved.
+In doing so, the model now provides a more flexible and equal distribution of rights and responsibilities to all parties involved.